z00mik/Stego-Challenges-HackTheBox-Write-Ups/Massacre/README.md

             message = message + i   # Joins each char to a message
 ```

-Then only the flag is searched in the message formed by all the characters:
+**4. Then only the flag is searched in the message formed by all the characters:**

 ```python
 regex = re.compile("(HTB{.*})") # Creating the pattern to find the flag inside the message